 The Oral-B Pro 1500 is essentially identical to the Pro 2 2000, which is our top pick for the best electric toothbrush in Australia.

-The 1500 is not as widely sold as the 2000, but it boasts the same features.
 The main difference is the brush head supplied and possibly the colour of the grip on the handle.

 Do be aware that there is also a Pro 1500 sold in other parts of the world, notably the USA.
 Although similar there are subtle differences such as the charging stand supplied.